InformaticsMatters/nextflow-pcluster/README.md

 convenience below.
 Here, the configuration is saved to the local file `config`.

+Firstly, set the AWS credentials for your chosen user.
+These will be the credentials for either a user with *AdministratorAccess* privileges or the user you created in the previous section.
+Set the appropriate credentials: -

+    $ export AWS_ACCESS_KEY_ID=????
+    $ export AWS_SECRET_ACCESS_KEY=??????
+    $ export AWS_DEFAULT_REGION=eu-central-1

+>   From this point you're running the `pcluster` commands as either a new user
+    with limited policies or as a user with *AdministratorAccess*.

 Remove any existing configuration file if it exists...

     $ rm config